MISTAKE #7: Improper allocation of costs (aka not coding expenses properly)

-When you receive a Phase II SBIR, STTR, RO1, APRA-E, BARDA or BAA grant or contract, you need to comply with the Federal Acquisition Regulation (FAR), specifically FAR 52.216-7.
+When you receive a Phase II SBIR, STTR, RO1, APRA-E, BARDA or BAA grant or contract, you need to comply with the Federal Acquisition Regulation (FAR) Part 31, and specifically FAR 52.216-7.
 Of course, there are pitfalls along the way.
 One is not coding your direct, indirect and allowable costs correctly.

 After more than 30 years of specializing in government award accounting, we know the mistakes government awardees make, and how to prevent them.
 Our “Top 10 Accounting Mistakes Government Awardees Make,” blog series is designed to help you avoid trouble and protect your business.